Juansero29/PlexSync/README.md

 4. **Run or Deploy the Project**
    - Follow the instructions in the "Compiling & Deploying" section to run or deploy the project.

----

-This structure aligns with Python development practices and emphasizes security with `.env` files.
-Let me know if you need further adjustments!

 ## Compiling & Deploying